-The Elizabeth Fry Society of Quebec works with women and people of diverse gender identities at three locations in Montreal, Quebec City and Gatineau.
+The Elizabeth Fry Society of Quebec works with women and gender-diverse people at three locations in Montreal, Quebec City and Gatineau.

 The Elizabeth Fry Society of Quebec (SEFQ) is a community-based organization founded in 1977.
-Its mission is to help women who are, have been or who are at risk of being in conflict with the law .
+Its mission is to help women who are, have been or are at risk of being in conflict with the law.
 It ensures that women's rights are respected and that their conditions of detention are improved.

 - Accompany women in their social (re)integration process by providing a supportive environment;